 - The I2B2 backend connects to the Integrated Clinical Research Data warehouse (ICRD) of UNMC.

 - Currently CRANE is operational from the de-identified version of ICRD in support of PCORnet sponsored Comparative Effectiveness Research Trials.

 - PopMedNet is software developed by Harvard Medical School.
 UNMC’s Research IT Office built the production environment for PopMedNet.

 - The PopMedNet software application enables simple creation, operation, and governance of distributed health data networks.
 It facilitates distributed analyses of electronic health data to support medical product safety, comparative effectiveness, quality, medical resource use, cost-effectiveness, and related studies.

 - The PopMedNet enables UNMC to securely receive and send query data held by GPC partners.
 The software also allows GPC partners to maintain physical and operational control over their data.

-In summary, the I2B2 software framework connects to de-identified version of ICRD and can be used by UNMC & Nebraska Medicine researchers.
-PopMedNet also connects to de-identified version of ICRD but serves GPC network partners.
+In summary, the I2B2 software framework connects to the de-identified version of ICRD and can be used by UNMC & Nebraska Medicine researchers.
+PopMedNet also connects to the de-identified version of ICRD but serves GPC network partners.